kaikoh95/Algorithms-and-Data-Structure/README.md

 **Linked Lists**
-implemented stack and queue using singly-linked list structure, queue using doubly-linked list structure
+implemented stack and queue using singly-linked list structure, queue2 using doubly-linked list structure

 **Recursion**
 recursive functions and their real-world applications